peterhajas/peterhajas.com/blog/marked2_vim.md

     !open -a Marked\ 2.app

-But what about opening the current file? `vim` lets us use `%` from Ex commands as a standin for the path to the current file.
+But what about opening the current file? `vim` lets us use `%` from Ex commands as a stand-in for the path to the current file.
 So we can do something like:

     !echo %